steven-halla/casino_hell/README.md

 for NPC

-GAME BUG FIXES:
+GAME BUG FIXES and NEEDED UPDATES:
-COIN FLIP NEEDS FIXES
+Teleporters need fixing, selecting NO Still teleports Need to update Bar to have a food item, roach burger, lots of protein Items need description when hoovering in shop
-when hes beat it doesn't show the coin flip sequence
+Need to fix it to where player can appear at fixed points on each map